blackary/neat-starter/src/about.md

 Ed Blackwood has been ordained as a pastor in the <a href="https://reformedpresbyterian.org/"  target="_blank">Reformed Presbyterian Church of North America</a> since 1992.
 He has a passion for helping families discover the joy of worshiping together.
 Through *Worship Connected*, he provides weekly Bible reading plans and resources designed specifically for household worship (often called family devotions) that are connected to the preaching texts of the weekly congregational worship.

+He would love to connect with <i>your</i> pastor to encourage him to develop such a weekly guide.

 <div class="bg-blue-50 border-l-4 border-blue-500 p-4 my-8">
   <blockquote class="text-lg italic text-gray-700">
     "If you’ve never done family worship, start now.
 If you’ve done it in the past, but have fallen out of the practice, bring it back.
 If it is your regular practice, keep it up!"